yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 In the [next section](./04-feedforward-network), I'll describe the LLM's feedforward network, which makes inferences about the attention output matrix we've been developing in this chapter.
 Those two form a {dfn}`transformer block`: attention → feedforward network.
 Modern LLMs stack several of these blocks together, with each block's output feeding into the next's attention.

-I'll describe this in more detail in [Beyond the toy LLM](./07-beyond-toy.md).
+I'll describe this in more detail in @05-putting-it-together.
 For now, just know that the description of "the" attention feeding into "the" feedforward network is a simplification.

 ## "The context is full"